 - Store embroidery scissor collections

-Here’s an all-in-one glass frog holding a tight set of daisies.
+Here's an all-in-one glass frog holding a tight set of daisies.
 Somewhat like the Pave arrangements that are very popular now.
 Imagine how cute they would look if you had several of them running down the middle of a long dining table.
 I think they would also look nice in antique teacups.